-When choosing your Banff Lake Louise lodging, keep in mind that you will likely need to take a bus, hotel shuttle or car to get to and from the ski resorts, the town of Lake Louise and downtown Banff.
+When choosing your Banff Lake Louise lodging, keep in mind that you will likely need to take a bus, hotel shuttle, or car to get to and from the ski resorts, the town of Lake Louise, and downtown Banff.
 If you’re looking for a high-touch, luxe experience and a laundry list of service and amenities, you can’t go wrong with either Fairmont property.

 Known as Canada’s “Castle in the Rockies,” Fairmont Banff Springs features 728 guestrooms, 11 restaurants, a world-class golf course, the elegant Willow Stream Spa, and easy access to skiing on Mt.
-Norquay, Sunshine Village and Lake Louise Ski Resort.
+Norquay, Sunshine Village, and Lake Louise Ski Resort.

 Originally built as a base camp for alpinists more than 100 years ago, Fairmont Chateau Lake Louise is just 10 minutes to Lake Louise Ski Resort and less than an hours’ drive to the other ski areas.
 Plus, the 554 guestrooms offer the perfect respite after a day on the slopes, and the Escape Spa is just the ticket to prep legs for another powder day.

-To save yourself time the next morning and allow to get on the slopes as soon as possible, pre-arrange to pick up your ski equipment that evening if time and your accommodations allow.
-You can learn more about nearby equipment rentals shops on our property pages or ask one of 65+ Mountain Travel Experts.
+To save yourself time the next morning and allow you to get on the slopes as soon as possible, pre-arrange to pick up your ski equipment that evening if time and your accommodations allow.
+You can learn more about nearby equipment rental shops on our property pages or ask one of 65+ Mountain Travel Experts.